pahjbo/vodsl/Readme.md

  0. models - the models defined in VODSL
  1. net.ivoa.vodml - an eclipse project for the XText grammar for the DSL
  2. net.ivoa.vodml.sdk - eclipse package for distributing the VODSL editor
- 3. net.ivoa.vodml.tests - tests for the grammar
+ 3. net.ivoa.vodml.tests - tests for the VODSL
- 4. net.ivoa.vodml.ui - eclipse custom editor for the grammar
+ 4. net.ivoa.vodml.ui - eclipse custom editor for the VODSL